 The Place Located in Mandarin Gallery in Orchard Road, Sushi Ayumu specialises in traditional Edo or Tokyo style sushi, helmed by Head Chef Ryoichi Nakatani, who was previously from Sushi Roku Roku in Grand Hyatt Tokyo.
-Ayumu means walking towards a new beginning in Japanese, and Sushi Ayumu symbolises that ideology as it is a rebranded concept from the previous Hashida Sushi.
+Ayumu means walking towards a new beginning in Japanese, and Sushi Ayumu symbolises that ideology as it is a rebranded concept from the previous Hashida Sushi which has since relocated to Mohamed Sultan Road.
 There are not many fine dining Japanese restaurant in Singapore like Sushi Ayumu, as the entrance is extremely mysterious.
 There is no sign of how the restaurant looks from the outside, but once I stepped in, it feels like I am transported to Japan.

 There are three main dining rooms here, with one being a private room for events.
 The other two dining rooms are characterised by its counter style setting where you are able to watch the chef at work in close view.
 The whole dining ambience feels very zen, especially from the heavy use of wood in the restaurant.
 It also helps that I have no idea what is happening outside of the restaurant since there are no windows, which makes me focus on the food and dining experience solely.